How Early America's War over Words Shaped Today's Language

 "[Shows] that grammar-pusses have been with us for centuries now while English has kept on keeping on."

-–John McWhorter, author of Tower of Babel, Our Magnificent Bastard Tongue, and What Language Is
+–John McWhorter, author of The Power of Babel, Our Magnificent Bastard Tongue, and What Language Is

 "Enlightening narrative of American bickering over language."